I have created a new and improved version of K Money Mastery which is called, Mastering Book Publishing!

 If you are, if you're violating Amazon's review guidelines, they're likely to get deleted or removed.
 If you're massively manipulating the system then you could potentially get in trouble with Amazon, which is just bad news and you want to avoid.

 I focus on the long term, the sustainable strategies, to get reviews on Amazon.
 However, I will share with you guys, in this video, a really powerful strategy.
 Something that you can do if you're just launching a brand new book on Kindle.
-This is something that I teach, inside of my K Mastery course, which is a really awesome online training program on how to publish and sell Kindle books on Amazon.
+This is something that I teach, inside of my Mastering Book Publishing course, which is a really awesome online training program on how to publish and sell Kindle books on Amazon.

 Create a launch list